hillmann19/Evolution/README.md

 a.
 There are two T2w images – one original and one norm filtered – that are being named the same
 b.
 Some sessions have multiple ER-40 sessions which appear to be duplicates
 c.
 The BIDS curation script will process both ASL scans (although we only want the ones with the prefix Removed2ndScan)
 6. Additionally, there are some sessions which appear to be duplicates of one another which will give problems when trying to export the BIDS data from Flywheel
+7. Run the script Find_duplicates.py in order to find out all the duplicated BIDS filenames
-7. To solve the problems explained in steps 5 & 6, attach the suffix ‘_incomplete’ to any acquisition which you want to skip over during BIDS curation, and then run the script Remove_BIDS_duplicates.py which will move duplicated data to the nonBids folder
+8. To solve the problems explained in steps 5-7, attach the suffix ‘_incomplete’ to any acquisition which you want to skip over during BIDS curation, and then run the script Remove_BIDS_duplicates.py which will move duplicated data to the nonBids folder
-8. Export BIDS curated data to PMACS
+9. Export BIDS curated data to PMACS
-9. If any subjects in the bids_directory have names like “{subject}_{session}” and only have context files, remove the folder.
+10. If any subjects in the bids_directory have names like “{subject}_{session}” and only have context files, remove the folder.
 The extra context files were named incorrectly and attached to the session at a previous point, so they are now superfluous
-10. If processing the data through fMRIPrep, you can see an example script at /project/ExtraLong/scripts/datafreeze-2021/process/fMRIPrep/ on PMACS and information about how to run fMRIprep at https://fmriprep.org/en/22.1.1/index.html
+11. If processing the data through fMRIPrep, you can see an example script at /project/ExtraLong/scripts/datafreeze-2021/process/fMRIPrep/ on PMACS and information about how to run fMRIprep at https://fmriprep.org/en/22.1.1/index.html